 The College has a very limited number of en suite hostel rooms and these are therefore only allocated to students with special requirements on medical grounds.

-Room charges for the academic year 2019-20 are between £477.06 and £742.24 per month according to the size of room and associated facilities.
-These costs include water, gas and electricity consumption as well as internet access.
+Room charges for the academic year 2020-21 are between £491.37 and £772.15 per month according to the size of room and associated facilities.
+The rent charge is for the room only.
+Water, gas and electricity consumption are included, as well as internet access.
 Four weeks notice of intention to vacate a room during the academic year is required.

 Bed-Sits, Flats and Houses

 The College has up to 50 units of self-contained furnished accommodation for students with long-term partners and/or children or for single students who are unable to live in a College hostel.
 These units range from bed-sits and one-bedroom flats to two-bedroom houses.
 Each unit has its own bathroom and kitchen.
-For the academic year 2019-20 the rent for such accommodation ranges from £723.92-£1,061.66 per month.
-These costs include water, gas and electricity consumption as well as internet access but do not include Council Tax and TV licensing as this is the responsibility of the tenant.
+For the academic year 2020-21 the rent for such accommodation ranges from £757.14 - £1,110.39 per month.
+The rent charge is for the flat/house only.
+Water, gas and electricity consumption are included as well as internet access.
+Council Tax and TV licensing are not included as these are the responsibility of the tenant.
 All of this accommodation is within a two mile radius of the College.